sudheerj/javascript-interview-questions/README.md

      console.log(list.sort(l10nSV.compare)) // [ "a", "z", "ä" ]
      ```
 322. ### What is for...of statement?
-     The for...of statement creates a loop iterating over iterable objects such as built-in String, Array, Array-like objects (like arguments or NodeList), TypedArray, Map, Set, and user-defined iterables.
+     The for...of statement creates a loop iterating over iterable objects or elements such as built-in String, Array, Array-like objects (like arguments or NodeList), TypedArray, Map, Set, and user-defined iterables.
 The basic usage of for...of statement on arrays would be as below,
      ```javascript
      let arrayIterable = [10, 20, 30, 40, 50];